razvantimis/adaptive-cards-react-demo/readme.md

-# Demo Micrasoft Adaptive cards
+# Demo Microsoft Adaptive cards

 I created some examples with adaptive cards integrated in react app.